apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 The configuration and behavior of the configuration server is also controlled by its own `src/main/resources/bootstrap.properties` file.
-By default, it runs under port `8888` at `/casconfigserver` inside an embedded Apache Tomcat server whose endpoints are protected with basic authentication where the default credentials are `casuser` and `Mellon`.
+By default, it runs under port `8888` at `/casconfigserver` inside an embedded Apache Tomcat server whose endpoints are protected with basic authentication where the default credentials are `casuser` and `Mellon` defined in `src/main/resources/application.properties`.
 Furthermore, by default it runs under a `native` profile described below.

 The following endpoints are secured and exposed by the configuration server: